matoro/cu2/CONTRIBUTING.md

 Imports and symbol definitions (such as functions, or class methods) should be listed in alphabetical order.

-Currently, cum supports Python versions >= 3.3.
+Currently, cu2 supports Python versions >= 3.3.
 Please do not break backwards compatibility with older Python versions unless you have a good reason to.

 Tests